Natsu ga Kita! (song)

 "Natsu ga Kita!" (夏が来た!) is the tenth single release by Japanese music trio Candies.
 Written by Yūsuke Hoguchi, the single was released on May 31, 1976.
 It was Hoguchi's last single written for the trio.

-The song peaked at No. 5 on Oricon's singles chart and sold over 176,000 copies.
+The song peaked at No. 5 on Oricon's singles chart and spent 14 weeks in that chart.
+It sold over 176,000 copies.